awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iam-accesskey.md

  For information about quotas on the number of keys you can create, see [IAM and AWS STS quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.

 **Important**
 To ensure the security of your AWS account, the secret access key is accessible only during key and user creation\.
 You must save the key \(for example, in a text file\) if you want to be able to access it again\.
-If a secret key is lost, you can delete the access keys for the associated user and then create new keys\.
+If a secret key is lost, you can rotate access keys by increasing the value of the `serial` property\.

 ## Syntax<a name="aws-properties-iam-accesskey-syntax"></a>